Countly/countly-sdk-web/README.md

 # Countly Web SDK

 This repository contains the Countly Web SDK, which can be integrated into websites and web applications.
-The Countly Web SDK is intended to be used with [Countly Community Edition](https://github.com/Countly/countly-server) or [Countly Enterprise Edition](https://countly.com/product).
+The Countly Web SDK is intended to be used with [Countly Lite](https://countly.com/lite), [Countly Flex](https://countly.com/flex) [Countly Enterprise](https://countly.com/enterprise).

 ## What is Countly?
 [Countly](https://countly.com) is a product analytics solution and innovation enabler that helps teams track product performance and customer journey and behavior across [mobile](https://countly.com/mobile-analytics), [web](https://countly.com/web-analytics),